 Digital Millennium Copyright Act.

-If you are a copyright owner or an agent thereof and believe that any Content infringes upon your copyrights, you may submit a notification pursuant to the Digital Millennium Copyright Act (“DMCA”) by providing our Copyright Agent with the following information in writing (see 17 U.S.C 512(c)(3) for further detail):
+If you are a copyright owner or agent and believe that any Content infringes your copyright, you may file a copyright notice under the Digital Millennium Copyright Act (“DMCA”) by providing the following information in writing to our representative (see 17 USC 512(c)(3) for more details):

-Identification of the material that is claimed to be infringing or to be the subject of infringing activity and that is to be removed or access to which is to be disabled and information reasonably sufficient to permit the service provider to locate the material;
+Identification of the material that is claimed to be infringing or to be the subject of infringing activity and to be removed or to which access is prohibited, and information reasonably sufficient to permit the provider to locate the material;

-Information reasonably sufficient to permit the service provider to contact you, such as an address, telephone number, and, if available, an electronic mail;
+Information reasonably sufficient to enable the service provider to contact you, such as address, telephone number and, if available, electronic mail;

-Our designated Copyright Agent to receive notifications of claimed infringement is:
+Our designated copyright agent to receive notices of alleged infringement is:

-For clarity, only DMCA notices should go to the Copyright Agent; any other feedback, comments, requests for technical support, and other communications should be directed to TB E-Commerce customer service.
-You acknowledge that if you fail to comply with all of the requirements of this Section 9, your DMCA notice may not be valid.
+For clarity, only DMCA notices need to be sent to the Copyright Agent; all other feedback, comments, technical support requests and other communications should be directed to TB E-Commerce Customer Service.
+You acknowledge that failure to comply with all of the requirements of this Section 9 may render your DMCA notice invalid.

-If you believe that your Content that was removed (or to which access was disabled) is not infringing, or that you have the authorization from the copyright owner, the copyright owner’s agent, or pursuant to the law, to post and use the material in your Content, you may send a counter-notice containing the following information to the Copyright Agent:
+If you believe that your removed (or disabled) Content does not infringe the infringer, or that you are authorized by the copyright owner, the copyright owner’s agent, or the law to post and use your Content, you may submit a counterclaim containing the following information to To Copyright Agent:

 Your physical or electronic signature;

-Identification of the Content that has been removed or to which access has been disabled and the location at which the Content appeared before it was removed or disabled;
+Identification of the removed or disabled content and the location where the Content appeared before it was removed or disabled;

-A statement that you have a good faith belief that the Content was removed or disabled as a result of mistake or a misidentification of the Content; and
+A statement that you have a good faith belief that the Content has been removed or disabled by mistake or misidentification of the Content; and

-Your name, address, telephone number, and e-mail address, a statement that you consent to the jurisdiction of the federal court in Los Angeles, California, and a statement that you will accept service of process from the person who provided notification of the alleged infringement.
+your name, address, telephone number and email address, a statement that you consent to the jurisdiction of the federal courts located in Los Angeles, California, and a statement that you accept service of process on the person claiming the alleged infringement.

-If a counter-notice is received by the Copyright Agent, we may send a copy of the counter-notice to the original complaining party informing that person that it may replace the removed Content or cease disabling it in 10 business days.
-Unless the copyright owner files an action seeking a court order against the Content provider, member or user, the removed Content may be replaced, or access to it restored, in 10 to 14 business days or more after receipt of the counter-notice, at our sole discretion.
+If a counterclaim is received by the Copyright Agent, we may send a copy of the counterclaim to the original complaining party, informing them that they have 10 business days to replace the removed Content or stop blocking it.
+Unless the copyright owner files an injunction against the Content Provider, member or user, removed Content may be replaced or access restored within 10-14 business days of receipt of the counterclaim or later at: at our sole discretion .